Haim5/Scorigami/README.md

 This project is a rugby scorigami bot.

 ## What is a scorigami?
 Coined by [Jon Bois](https://en.wikipedia.org/wiki/Jon_Bois), scorigami is a scoring combination that has never happened before in a sport or league's history.
-The term usually refers to american football scores, and NFL scores in particular.
+The term usually refers to american football scores and NFL scores in particular.
 This project introduces the concept to the great ancestor of american football - Rugby union.
 You can learn more about scorigami [here](https://en.wikipedia.org/wiki/Scorigami) and [there](https://www.youtube.com/watch?v=9l5C8cGMueY).

 ## What does the bot do?